Vendors preparing ahead of time for Cardi B crowds

 “You can’t just walk straight there.
 You either have to go underneath the bridge or go all the way down to Waterman.
 It’s easier to go right here, so you’re walking right by us,” Hackney, general manager of Pourhouse said.

-Hackney plans for a busy window of time from 4:30p to 7:30p as people enjoy a meal or libations before the concert.
+Hackney plans for a busy window of time from 4:30 p.m. to 7:30 p.m. as people enjoy a meal or libations before the concert.

 Further north at Pumphouse, general manager Daron Adelgren and staff are preparing for the pre-game and after-party crowds.
 Staff is all hands on deck.